View all categories

 More than 1 million women navigate through menopause each year in the United States.1

-Many of them will experience significant shifts in mood, feelings of sadness and/or irritability, increased anxiety or even cognitive changes, such as ‘brain fog.’
-This is all potentially on top of the more well-known physical menopause symptoms of hot flashes, night sweats, weight gain, vaginal dryness and sleep disturbances.2 Fortunately, having the ability to lean on a trusted friend, partner, or family member, can make dealing with these symptoms seem a little smoother.
+Many menopausal women will experience significant shifts in mood, feelings of sadness and/or irritability, increased anxiety or even cognitive changes, such as ‘brain fog.’
+Menopause mood changes are not uncommon, on top of the more well-known physical menopause symptoms of hot flashes, night sweats, weight gain, vaginal dryness and sleep disturbances.2 Fortunately, having family and/or a partner menopause support team, can make dealing with symptoms seem a little smoother.

 Several studies indicate that a having a strong family support system can help to lessen the severity of certain menopause symptoms.3 This includes support from many different sources including romantic partners, as well as female family members, such as mothers and sisters, who are often identified as crucial sources of support and information throughout the menopause transition.4